shevart/AndroidMockGramm/README.md

 In this project I explore work with Android Camera API and Bitmap color filters.

 ## Road map for this project:
-- Create UI for main screen
+- *Create UI for main screen...DONE*
 - *Work with test Camera API screen: display image from camera on the screen...DONE*
 - Work with test Camera API screen: replace beetwen front and main camera
 - Work with test Camera API screen: shoot and get image from camera as Bitmap